sjbrown/1kfa/mod_guide_player.md

 When you choose to take a Wound, or if the rules demand that you take one:

-  1. The GM will describe how your character was wounded
+  1. The GM answers:
+     * How was the PC wounded?
   2. Randomly draw a *wound card* from the supply and place it in your *discard pile*.
 It will now start cycling between your Deckahedron and your *discard pile*.